vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 ## Callbacks
 However, the model above is not suitable in all cases.
 Imagine you have a page loaded and need to fetch some date from the backend.
 If you did this synchronously, all the execution would be suspended until you receive your data.
 And this could take quite some time.
 In the meantime, the page would be unresponsive.

-In this case, it would be much more convenient to call the server, but continue the execution and react the result asynchronously whenever the response from your server arrives.
+In this case, it would be much more convenient to call the server, but continue the execution and react to the result asynchronously whenever the response from your server arrives.

 The common traditional approach would be to provide a function, which should be invoked once the server call is done.
 Such function is called a "callback function".